alphagov/govuk_template/CONTRIBUTING.md

+# Contribution Guidelines

+We welcome patches to the toolkit, as long as you follow these guidelines:

 ## Git workflow ##

 - Pull requests must contain a succint, clear summary of what the user need is driving this feature change.